-In the case of the CNA Financial Ransomware attack in March of 2021 where CNA paid roughly $40 million in ransom, attackers used malware known as ‘Phoenix Locker’, a variant of the ransomware ‘Hades’.
-This type of malware is known to gain initial access to companies’ networks using remote desktop protocol (RDP) or by accessing virtual private networks (VPNs) using compromised credentials.
+In the March 2021 case of the CNA Financial Ransomware attack, where CNA paid roughly $40 million in ransom.
+Attackers used malware known as ‘Phoenix Locker’, a variant of the ransomware ‘Hades’.
+This type of malware is known to gain initial access to companies’ networks using RDP or by accessing virtual private networks (VPNs) using compromised credentials.
 This attack could have been mitigated by following the NYDFS guidance of disabling RDP access on employee workstations.

 In February 2021, video game developer, publisher, and distributor, CD Projekt Red was a victim of a Ransomware attack.
 However, unlike the CNA Financial incident, CD Projekt Red did not pay the ransom.
 The organization had an effective backup and recovery plan which allowed them to continue operation with no loss of data.

-As seen above, effective controls set the foundation to mitigate the risk of a ransomware attack, and in the case of a breach, mitigate and continue operations.
-The Johnson Lambert Cybersecurity team assists companies with assessing their Cybersecurity Governance posture against NYDFS Regulation 500 and other Cybersecurity frameworks.
+As seen above, effective controls set the foundation to prevent a Ransomware attack, and in the case of a breach, mitigate and continue operations.
+The Johnson Lambert Cybersecurity team can assist your company by assessing your Cybersecurity Governance posture using NYDFS Regulation 500 and other recognized Cybersecurity frameworks.